 April is here and almost gone!
 Now is the time for spring sprinkler maintenance!
 Nothing quite beats the convenience of having a well-designed irrigation system.
 Efficient lawn and garden watering will ensure the best results while helping to save money on utilities.

 Tuning up your sprinklers is a great way to prevent waste.
 Not only that, but proper care and focus will enable you to custom-tailor your watering schedule to your landscape’s needs.
 You want to ensure that water is applied uniformly to meet the needs of your plants and each type of soil.
-That level of attention to detail will help keep your lawn and landscape looking healthy and beautiful.
-It’s a good idea to stay on top of things for a number of reasons, but one big one is that an overlooked cracked PVC pipe or fitting in your system can result in significant waste.
+That attention to detail will help keep your lawn and landscape looking healthy and beautiful.
+It’s a good idea to stay on top of things for several reasons, but one big one is that an overlooked cracked PVC pipe or fitting in your system can result in significant waste.